UAW Academic Student Employees (ASEs) contract

 Section 1.
 Medical Leave/Family Leave/Childbirth/Adoption.
 The University will grant an ASE’s reasonable request for leave of absence for appropriate duration due to:

-3. bereavement due to the death of a family member as defined in Section 2.
+- bereavement due to the death of a family member as defined in Section 2; or

 Section 3.
 Sick Time Off Usages and Accruals for Salaried ASEs.

-3. Because of a health condition of a family member that requires treatment or supervision or that requires the presence of the employee to make arrangements for extended care.
-The Employer may authorize sick leave use as provided in this subsection for other than family members.
+- Because of a health condition of a family member that requires treatment or supervision or that requires the presence of the employee to make arrangements for extended care.
+The Employer may authorize sick time off use as provided in this subsection for other than family members.
 The applicability of “emergency,” “necessary care” and “extended care” shall be made by the Employer.

-8. When the employee’s child’s school or place of care has been closed by a public official for any health related reason.
+- When the employee’s child’s school or place of care has been closed by a public official for any health related reason or after the declaration of an emergency by a local or state government or agency, or by the federal government.

-1. A salaried ASE whose appointment is 50% FTE for the academic year or longer will receive twenty-eight (28) hours of paid sick time off per year awarded annually at the start of each annual appointment period.
-An eligible ASE will be awarded sick time off on the effective date of the appointment.
+- A salaried ASE whose appointment is 50% FTE for the academic year or longer will receive twenty-eight (28) hours of paid sick time off per year awarded annually at the start of each annual appointment period.
+An eligible ASE will be awarded sick time off on the effective date of the appointment in Autumn quarter.

-2. A salaried ASE whose appointment is greater than 50% FTE for the academic year or longer will receive a prorated award of paid sick time off per year awarded annually at the start of each annual appointment period based on that FTE.
-An eligible ASE will be awarded sick time off on the effective date of the appointment.
+- A salaried ASE whose appointment is greater than 50% FTE for the academic year or longer will receive a prorated award of paid sick time off per year awarded annually at the start of each annual appointment period based on that FTE.
+An eligible ASE will be awarded sick time off on the effective date of the appointment in Autumn quarter.

-3. Sick time off availability and usage: Once awarded, sick time off is available for use immediately.
-All sick time off requests must be submitted according to departmental policy and effective September 16, 2022, time off use must be recorded and tracked in Workday.
+- Sick time off availability and usage: Once awarded, sick time off is available for use immediately.
+All sick time off requests must be submitted according to departmental policy, and time off use must be recorded and tracked in Workday.
 Unused sick time off is not paid at separation, does not transfer once an ASE is no longer part of the bargaining unit, and is not eligible for shared leave donation.
 Unused sick time off does not roll over from one academic year to another and expires at the end of each annual appointment period.

 If changes to federal or state law occur during the life of the contract, the parties will meet and confer as the law requires.